myty/AndcultureCode.JavaScript.Website/src/pages/index.md

 ---
 templateKey: index-page
-title: TITLE TITLE TITLE TITLE
+title: designing the world around us
-secondaryTitle: SECONDARY TITLE
+secondaryTitle: one experience at a time
-subTitle: subtitle subtitle
+subTitle: We welcome forward-thinking partners who need someone to design a solution.
 ---